Abu Karib

+Biography

+Abu Karib As'ad was the son of Malikikarib Yuha'min.
+He first came to power as part of a co-regency with both his father Malikikarib Yuha'min and his brother Dhara' Amar Ayman in 375 CE.
+After the death of Malikikarib Yuha'min in 385 CE, only Abu Karib and his brother Dhara' Amar Ayman were left to rule.
+Around the year 400 CE, Dhara' Amar Ayman either retired or died, leaving Abu Karib as the sole ruler in power.
+His date of death is unknown, but Christian Robin places it at 440 CE.

-Conversion
+Conversion to Judaism

-While some sources agree that Abu Karab was the first of the Himyarite kings to convert to Judaism, the circumstances of his conversion are immersed in myth and legend.
+While some sources agree that Abu Karib was the first of the Himyarite kings to convert to Judaism, the circumstances of his conversion are immersed in myth and legend.
+Historically, the Himyarite kings had accepted Judaism during the reign of Malikikarib Yuha'min around the year 384 CE.
+There is an inscription from that year which mentions the rejection of polytheism by Malikikarib Yuha'min, Abu Karib As'ad and Dhara' Amar Ayman, as well as another inscription which details Malikikarib Yuha'min and Abu Karib both authorizing the construction of a mikrab (Jewish prayer house) in Ma'rib.

+The legend of Abu Karib's conversion to Judaism

 According to the traditional account, Abu Karib undertook a military expedition to eliminate the growing influence of Byzantium in his northern provinces.
 His forces reached Medina, which was then known as "Yathrib".
-Not meeting any resistance, they passed through the town, leaving one of the king’s sons behind as governor of the town.
+Not meeting any resistance, the Himyarites passed through the town, leaving one of the king’s sons behind as governor of the town.
 A few days later, however, the people of Yathrib killed their new governor, the king's son.
 Upon receiving the news, the king turned his troops back to avenge his son’s death, and destroy the town.
 He ordered that all palm trees around the town be cut down, because the trees were the main source of the town's inhabitants' income, and then laid siege to the town.

 The Jews of Yathrib fought alongside their pagan Arab neighbors, trying to protect their town.
-During the siege, Abu Karab fell ill.
-Two local Jewish scholars, named Kaab and Assad, took the opportunity to travel to his camp, and persuaded him to lift the siege.
-The scholars also inspired in the King an interest in Judaism, and he converted in 390, persuading his army to do likewise.
-Kaab and Assad later returned with Abu Karab to his kingdom, where they were tasked with converting the population.
+During the siege, Abu Karib fell ill.
+Two local Rabbis, named Kaab and Assad, took the opportunity to travel to his camp, and persuaded him to lift the siege.
+The scholars also inspired in the King an interest in Judaism, and he converted in 390 CE, persuading his army to do likewise.
+Kaab and Assad later returned with Abu Karib to his kingdom, where they were tasked with converting the population.
 However, while some scholars say the population converted on a wholesale basis, others opine that only about half became converts, the rest maintaining their pagan beliefs and temples.
-Among those who converted to Judaism was Harith Ibn-Amru, a nephew of Abu Karab, whom Abu-Karab appointed Viceroy of the Maadites on the Red Sea, and headed the government of Mecca and Yathrib.
+Among those who converted to Judaism was Harith ibn 'Amr, a nephew of Abu Karib, who was then appointed as the Viceroy of the people of Ma'ad on the Red Sea, and headed the government of Mecca and Yathrib.

-Tubba Abu Karab As'ad is said to have been killed by his own soldiers, who tired of his constant military campaigns.
-He left three sons: Hassan, Amru, and Zorah (Yusuf).